SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 ### Python Assignments

+#### Coursera EDA

+- **Description**: This project involves using data visualizations to explore the features of Coursera courses data and to test if there are meaningful relationships between the variables found in the dataset.
+- **Files**: The `python_assignments/Coursera_EDA` folder contains all the relevant files for this project.

 #### Spotify Top 50 Analysis

 - **Description**: This project analyzes the top 50 songs on Spotify using various data science techniques.